rajhseg/Angular16_ASPNETCore_JWTAuthentication/README.md

 Authentication Flow

+**Login Screen with credentials

+    -> token generate return the encoded token

+    -> Angular http interceptor sends token in header

+    -> middleware or onmessagerecevied bind the actual token from db based on encoded token

-**Login Screen with credentials -> token generate return the token -> Angular http interceptor sends token in header -> (Based on JWTConfig in program.cs) Authorize attribute validate the claims**
+    -> (Based on JWTConfig in program.cs) Authorize attribute validate the claims**